 Explore Alexandria’s rich history: Roman Theater, Catacombs, Library, Qaitbay Citadel, and El Mursi Abu Elabas Mosque.
 Discover the city’s cultural gems in one day.

-- Corniche - The Corniche (Egyptian Arabic: الكرنيش, El Kornesh) is a waterfront promenade in Alexandria, Egypt, running along the Eastern Harbour.
-It is one of Alexandria’s main traffic corridors.
-Officially named “26 of July Road” west of Mansheya and “El Geish Road” east of it, these names are rarely used.
-Designed by Italian-Egyptian architect Pietro Avoscani in 1870, the Corniche starts at the Citadel of Qaitbay (built on the site of the Lighthouse of Alexandria) and stretches for over ten miles, ending at Montaza.
+Corniche - The Corniche (Egyptian Arabic: الكرنيش, El Kornesh) is a scenic waterfront promenade in Alexandria, Egypt, running along the Eastern Harbour.
+It serves as one of the main traffic corridors in Alexandria.
+Officially named “26 of July Road” west of Mansheya and “El Geish Road” east of it, these names are seldom used.

 - Private transportation